wjthomas9/localDimensions/readme.md

 ```

-*HINT:* Click the dimensions to move them out of the way.
+*HINT:* Click the dimensions to move them to the other side of the window in case you need better visibility of what's beneath them.